realm/realm-android-adapters/README.md

 }
 ```

-This library is only compatible with Realm Java 5.0.0 and above.
+This library is only compatible with `realm-java` (the Realm Android SDK) 5.0.0 and above.

 ## Documentation

-Documentation for Realm can be found at [realm.io/docs/java](https://realm.io/docs/java).
+Documentation for Realm can be found at [docs.mongodb.com/realm/](https://docs.mongodb.com/realm/).
+The Realm SDK documentation can be found at [docs.mongodb.com/realm/sdk/android/](https://docs.mongodb.com/realm/sdk/android/).
-The API reference is located at [realm.io/docs/java/api](https://realm.io/docs/java/api).
+The API reference is located at [docs.mongodb.com/realm-sdks/java/latest/](https://docs.mongodb.com/realm-sdks/java/latest/).

 ## Getting Help